 Lyn Gerfin, E-RYT 500

-Teaching for over 18 years, Lyn was the first to bring Power Yoga to the area.
+Teaching for almost 30 years, Lyn was the first to bring Power Yoga to the area.
 Including Ridgefield, CT.
 Beginning in Westchester County, her teaching quickly expanded into Putnam and Fairfield Counties.

 While her personal practice began with Ashtanga and she still stays grounded in the foundational elements of that practice, her teachers, Bryan Kest and Baron Baptiste, have been a guiding force behind her teaching.
 She is grateful to both for encouraging her to trust and listen to her own internal wisdom – to take what makes sense and make it her own.